dracory/taskstore/README.md

 NewHelloWorldTask().Enqueue("Tom Jones")
 ```

-## Starting the Queue
+## Starting the Task Queue

-To start the queue call the QueueRunGoroutine.
+To start the task queue call the QueueRunGoroutine.
 It allows you to specify the interval for processing the queued tasks (i.e. every 10 seconds)
 Also to set timeout for queued tasks.
 After a queued task is started if it has not completed in the specified timeout it will be marked as failed, and the rest of he tasks will start to be processed.